Welcome to the Greater Davidson County Local Food Guide, your go-to resource for fresh, local, and sustainable food!

 -

 Pick up a copy of The Davidson Local Food Guide at your local farmers' market, Piedmont Fresh events, our community events, visitor centers, and more!
-With over 3,000 copies already distributed across the Piedmont Region of North Carolina—and counting—we’re making the local food guide more accessible than ever!
+With over 2,500 copies already distributed we’re making the local food guide more accessible than ever!

 -